Barada TV

-Barada TV is a London-based Syrian opposition satellite television network.
+Barada TV was a London-based Syrian opposition satellite television network.
 Leaked U.S. diplomatic cables show that the U.S. State Department had funneled $6 million to Barada TV between 2006 and 2011 to operate the satellite channel and finance other activities inside Syria.
 The State Department refused to comment on this allegation.

 In a NPR story in 2011, the channel was described as a low-tech outlet, which is supported by videos sent from Syrian protesters and increasingly funded by donations from Syrians.